spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 ### Zed

-- `PriceDimensionAbstractSaverPluginInterface` - saves price for abstract product in the DB for the selected price dimension (based on `PriceProductTransfer->getPriceDimension())`
+- `PriceDimensionAbstractSaverPluginInterface`—saves price for abstract product in the DB for the selected price dimension (based on `PriceProductTransfer->getPriceDimension())`
-- `PriceDimensionConcreteSaverPluginInterface` - saves price for concrete product in the DB for the selected price dimension (based on `PriceProductTransfer->getPriceDimension())`
+- `PriceDimensionConcreteSaverPluginInterface`—saves price for concrete product in the DB for the selected price dimension (based on `PriceProductTransfer->getPriceDimension())`
-- `PriceDimensionQueryCriteriaPluginInterface` - is used for expanding `PriceProductStoreQuery` using the new transfer object `QueryCriteriaTransfer`.
+- `PriceDimensionQueryCriteriaPluginInterface`—is used for expanding `PriceProductStoreQuery` using the new transfer object `QueryCriteriaTransfer`.

-Basing on `PriceProductCriteria`, you can build your own `QueryCriteria` to get prices using joins - all prices can be selected from needed price dimensions using only one SQL query.
+Basing on `PriceProductCriteria`, you can build your own `QueryCriteria` to get prices using joins—all prices can be selected from needed price dimensions using only one SQL query.
 See the DB scheme:
 ![Database scheme](https://spryker.s3.eu-central-1.amazonaws.com/docs/Migration+and+Integration/Module+Migration+Guides/Migration+Guide+-+PriceProduct/priece-dimensions-diagram.png)

 {% info_block errorBox "Important" %}

-Your content

 According to the DB scheme, `spy_price_product_store` table is the common storage for prices from different dimensions.
 If some price is the same for several dimensions, it will be stored as ONE record.
 So when a price is changed in one dimension, and there is no identical price in `spy_price_product_store`, the price will be stored as a new record in this table.
 This is done to avoid overriding prices in other dimensions.
 After some time, this table will have the so-called "orphaned records" (any price dimension does not have a reference to these prices).
 To automatically remove them, you can use `src/Pyz/Zed/PriceProduct/PriceProductConfig.php`: